LATEST | FEATURES | INTERVIEWS | NEWS | FRIGHTFEST | REVIEWS Brand New - Exclusive Interview With Actor Lance Henriksen Part 1

 There were certain books I had read about the FBI and working on serial cases and stuff like that and they had 100 cases going on at the same time and one of them had a stroke, they found him in a hotel he almost died overworked his brain was just blowing up.
 Anyway, I started to say to myself this is a Frank Black adventure I’m on it and like a surfer you’re on a wave and you don’t look back just keep going and see what you learn out of this.
 Because one thing that was true about Frank Black he’s more intelligent and more educated than I’ll ever be.
 I have a certain limit and I have always thought that somehow that was OK, that was all right to be an actor and have those limits and know them.

 In the second part of this exclusive interview Lance goes into more detail about the production of Millennium and his plans for the future.

-Related show tags: ABOMINABLE, DREAM WARRIOR, MILLENNIUM MORE INTERVIEWS Interview with Mickey Fisher, creator of sci-fi series Extant
+Related show tags: ABOMINABLE, DREAM WARRIOR, MILLENNIUM MORE INTERVIEWS Interview with Alexis Kendra, the writer and producer of The Cleaning Lady

 Posted on Thursday 6th May 2021

 Horror Channel will be continuing its commitment to bringing cult and classic sci-fi to its audience with Seasons 1 and 2 of the CBS Studios/Amblin Television production of Extant, starring Halle Berry as astronaut Molly Woods, who returns home to her family, inexplicably pregnant after 13 months in outer space on a solo mission.

 The series begins on Horror May 11th so, we decided to chat to its creator, Mickey Fisher about how the series came to be produced and what it was like working with Hollywood royalty.